PREGNANCY RESOURCES

-We want to share some helpful resources and information to support you during your pregnancy and postpartum.
-Below are links to educational materials, details about health benefits you may qualify for, and ways our team can assist you during this special time.
+We’re here to support you during your pregnancy and after your baby is born.
+Below you can find helpful resources, including educational materials, information about health benefits you may quality for, and ways our team can assist you during this very special time.

-Call the member services number on the back of your ID card, or log in to your member account via the Home State Health Member Portal to complete a Notification of Pregnancy.
+- Log in to your Home State Health Member Portal to complete a Notification of Pregnancy

 Our Care Management Team is Here to Help